Florida medics suspended after ‘dead’ patient found to be breathing

 “On behalf of the city, I apologize for the actions and the inactions of our crew during this incident,” Chief Ehlers said.
 “We have strict policies and procedures in place that were not followed, according to our preliminary review.
 These two did not perform to the standard of care that our citizens expect and deserve.”

-Interim Clearwater City Manager Jennifer Poirrier concurred with Chief Ehlers, writing in a statement to WFLA, “when this does not occur at the level at which we expect, it is incumbent upon us to determine exactly what happened, why it happened, and then ensure it will never happen again.”
+Interim Clearwater City Manager Jennifer Poirrier concurred with Chief Ehlers, saying in a written statement, “When this does not occur at the level at which we expect, it is incumbent upon us to determine exactly what happened, why it happened, and then ensure it will never happen again.”

 Earlier this month, the New York State Attorney General’s Office began investigating after an 82-year-old woman was found breathing at a funeral home hours after she was pronounced dead at a Long Island nursing center.
 That case came a month after a continuing care home in Des Moines, Iowa was fined $10,000 after a funeral home discovered a woman sent to it in a body bag was still alive.